 The talk has stirred and stirred and finally, Ultra Music Festival has revealed it's big announcment.
 Miami's biggest electronic dance music festival will expand to two weekends for 2013 at Bayfront Park.
 The dates are March 15th-17th and March 22nd-24th.

-We saw Coachella expand to two weekends, and now UMF 2013 will be celebrating 15 years of bringing the EDM masses to Miami over two weekends filled with groundbreaking, rising, and all star DJ acts.
+We saw Coachella expand to two weekends, and now UMF 2013 will make a mark in the dance music history books as the first electronic music festival to do so.
+UMF will be celebrating 15 years of bringing the EDM masses to Miami over two weekends filled with groundbreaking, rising, and all star DJ acts.
 Don't wait till the last minute and get your early bird tickets as they go on sale Wednesday, Oct.
 17.

 Watch the UMF 2012 recap video below to gear up for the festivites bound to go down this March: